 I create raw, expressive paintings that honour freedom, intuition, and the quiet strength of the inner world.
-My work grows out of a deeply personal practice and is meant to offer a feeling of recognition, grounding, and homecoming to the viewer.
+My work grows out of a deeply personal practice and is meant to offer a feeling of recognition, and homecoming to the viewer.

 Bio